andrewplummer/Sugar/CAUTION.md

   - `Object.merge` now takes an options object instead of a list of arguments.
 The 3rd argument is now "deep" in the options hash, and the 4th is "resolve".
 Also, if a function is passed to "resolve", any value returned by the function that is not undefined will halt the merge.
 Returning undefined will continue to merge as normal.

 - Level: Major
   - `String#assign` is now `String#format`, and behaves very closely to Python's method of the same name.
 Tokens are now zero based, and start with `{0}`.
 Also, errors will be thrown when tokens cannot be matched.
-Lastly, braces can be escaped by repeating them.
+Braces can now be escaped by repeating them.
+Lastly, multiple objects passed will no longer be merged together.
+Instead either access with new dot syntax (0.prop) or merge together with Object.merge beforehand.

 - Level: Major
   - `Array#randomize` was renamed to `Array#shuffle`.